opf/openproject/frontend/doc/PLUGINS.md

-This will ensure those plugins with a frontend are symlinked to one of the following locations:

-1. `frontend/legacy/app/plugins/` for plugins with a `frontend/legacy-app`  folder.
-2. `frontend/src/app/modules/plugins/linked/` for plugins with an exported Angular module under `frontend/module/main.ts`.
+This will ensure those plugins with a frontend are symlinked to `frontend/src/app/modules/plugins/linked/` for plugins with an exported Angular module under `frontend/module/main.ts`.